singhrahuldps/sapient_learning/replication.md

 mongo --port 27017
 ```

-5. Initiate the replica set
+5. Initiate the replica set and add the secondary server
 ```
 rs.initiate()
+rs.add( { host: "localhost:27018", priority: 0, votes: 0 } )
 ```

 6. Check the status of your replica sets and verify everything is working fine